SSoelvsten/en-dk/README.md

 ## Contributions

 The dictionary is not complete.
 The scope of this page can also be extended, e.g. by adding more bords and new features.
-Any contributions of all kinds is very welcome, either by opening an [issue](https://github.com/SSoelvsten/cs-dict/issues/new) or a [pull request](https://github.com/SSoelvsten/cs-dict/compare)!
+Any contributions or request of any kind is very welcome, either by opening an [issue](https://github.com/SSoelvsten/cs-dict/issues/new) or a [pull request](https://github.com/SSoelvsten/cs-dict/compare)!